GwyndolynMarchant/gzPhotography/README.md

 - Diamond

 ### Photo information overlay
 When taking a picture, you may have the mod print map and megawad information onto the photograph.
 This feature is toggleable in the settings, and provides an override to megawad detection.
-Note that megawad detection is performed upon starting play, not entering the main menu.
+The color of the overlay defaults to white, but can be changed in the options menu. *Note that megawad detection is performed upon starting play, not entering the main menu.*

 The photo information overlay features two fonts:
 - [VCR OSD Overlay](https://www.dafont.com/vcr-osd-mono.font) by Riciery Leal